 Poland

-Employer implications/action needed Employers should monitor the development of the program.
+Employer implications/action needed Employers should adjust their operations to the new provisions.

 Employer risk N/A